HaedronResearch/TimeBars.jl/README.md

 To summarize the purpose of this package, we want to provide:
 * A structured type tree for time series and their row elements, that admits dispatch and allows users to easily subtype to create efficient and maintainable (low-code) data pipelines
 * Related to the previous, we want to provide some common index-relative operations
+* We want the type tree to be easy to add to, enabling methods to be "pushed upstream" as far as possible
 * An efficient underlying implementation; this is supplied by `StructArrays.jl`
 * A simple interface to work with time series that is idiomatic with Julia